 Sue Challis

-I’m a video artist, participatory & community arts worker, evaluator and artist-researcher.
-Ive been working with key West Midlands organisations on the evaluation of the impact of participatory arts – which was also the subject of my doctoral research.
+I’m a video and multi-media artist, participatory & community arts worker, evaluator and artist-researcher.
+I’ve been working with key West Midlands organisations on the impact of participatory arts and creativity – which was also the subject of my doctoral research.
 As a film maker I want to challenge the way we watch media and to question our relationship to the film’s subject and the role of the artist.
 As a community arts project manager and worker, I bring decades of reliability, experience and reflective practice towards developing creativity through rich, empowering, effective and fun processes.
 My practice also offers integrated and creative evaluation.

 My short film ‘Reading Agatha Christie’ was submitted to the Max Mara Prize for Women Artists 2008 by British artist Cornelia Parker and made it to the penultimate round!
 It was made with a group of Iraqi Kurds in Birmingham and records a struggle to control their readings of Christie’s ‘They Came to Baghdad’ in Arabic.
 The film won the Ikon Gallery Student Prize and has been shown in the US and Cairo; I was awarded the Birmingham City University ‘Overall Best Student’ in the Arts in 2008 & my MA Fine Arts in 2010.